Eyebrow Wax Burn Compensation

 Claiming eyebrow wax burn compensation with Jefferies

-At Jefferies, our team have years of experience in dealing with personal injury claims, including those involving waxing burns.
+At Jefferies, our team has years of experience in dealing with personal injury claims, including those involving waxing burns.
 We’ll be with you throughout the process of your claim, from start to finish.
 For a no-obligation, confidential conversation about your injuries, please get in touch on 0800 342 3206 or contact us online.